PoisotLab/ms_metaweb_transfer/README.md

 of spatio-temporal systems, model-free approaches (*i.e.* drawing all of their information from the data) outperformed model-informed ones [@Perretti2013ModFor].

+## Data used for the case study

+We use data from the European metaweb assembled by @Maiorano2020Tet10.
+This was assembled using data extracted from scientific literature (including published papers, books, and grey literature) from the last 50 years and includes all terrestrial tetrapods (mammals, breeding birds, reptiles and amphibians) occurring on the European sub-continent (and Turkey) - with the caveat that only species introduced in historical times and currently naturalized being included.
+The European metaweb was filtered using the Global Biodiversity Information Facility (GBIF) taxonomic backbone [@GBIFSecretariat2021GbiBac] so as to contain only terrestrial and semi-aquatic mammals.
+As all species had valid matches to the GBIF taxonomy it was used as the backbone for the remaining reconciliation steps namely, the mammalian consensus supertree by @Upham2019InfMam (which is used for the knowledge transfer step) and for the Canadian species list---which was extracted from the International Union for Conservation of Nature (IUCN) checklist, and corresponds to the same selection criteria that was applied by
+@Maiorano2020Tet10 in the European metaweb.
+After taxonomic cleaning and reconciliation the mammalian European metaweb has 260 species, and the Canadian species pool 163; of these, 17 (about 4% of the total) are shared, and 89 species from Canada (54%) had at least one congeneric species in Europe.
+The similarity for both species pools predictably increases with higher taxonomic order, with 19% of shared genera, 47% of shared families, and 75% of shared orders; for the last point, Canada and Europe each had a single unique order (*Didelphimorphia* for Canada, *Erinaceomorpha* for Europe).

 ## Implementation and code availability